Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: INTRODUCTION

+In contrast, recent works have bypassed heightmap, utilizing vision encoding modules to extract environmental information from single-view depth images and infer the surrounding terrain implicitly, achieving great success \cite{agarwal2023legged,cheng2024extreme,yang2021learning,yang2023neural,zhuang2023robot,luo2024pie}.
+However, this brings in new challenges.
+First, the limitations of viewpoint and potential occlusions create partially observable problems \cite{yang2023neural}, necessitating short-term memory of past observations to provide comprehensive local terrain information.
+Second, we find that the features implicitly extracted are insufficient to fully represent the necessary terrain details.
+This results in a tendency to learn a single gait pattern that averages across all sparsity and randomness.
+Can we develop a simple framework that provides sufficient and clearly-represented terrain features using only limited depth images, thus broadening the applicability of quadrupedal robots in risky sparse footholds?

-In this paper, we propose an end-to-end RL-based framework for traversing risky terrains with sparse footholds.
-To tackle the challenges of extracting, memorizing and understanding terrain features, our framework is divided into two key components: a locomotion policy and a terrain reconstructor.
-The locomotion policy takes robot's local heightmap and proprioception as inputs, requiring only one-stage training.
-It utilizes implicit-explicit estimation to infer robot's state and surroundings, enabling thorough extraction and accurate understanding of environmental features.
-Correspondingly, the memory-based terrain reconstructor uses proprioception and egocentric single-view depth images to precisely reconstruct local heightmap, including unseen areas beneath and behind the body.
-This local terrain reconstruction provides the policy with explicit, physically significant supervision targets, ensuring a more comprehensive representation of terrain information crucial for safe navigation (e.g., positions of stones and terrain edges).
-Additionally, it avoids using global mapping and localization to generate heightmap, which often leads to perceptual noise and drift issues \cite{fankhauser2018probabilistic}.
-We deploy our framework on a low-cost quadrupedal robot and demonstrate agile locomotion on challenging terrains such as stepping stones and balance beams.
+In this paper, we propose a single-stage end-to-end RL-based framework to address these challenges.
+The architecture is divided into two key components: the terrain reconstructor and the locomotion policy.
+The memory-based terrain reconstructor utilizes proprioception and egocentric vision to reconstruct local terrain heightmap, including currently invisible areas beneath and behind the robot.
+The locomotion policy takes proprioception and the reconstructed heightmap as input to infer the robot's state and the surroundings with implicit-explicit estimation, enabling the policy to fully understand environmental features.
+Local terrain reconstruction introduces physically significant supervision targets for encoding information-sparse depth images, prompting the policy to extract comprehensive terrain features essential for safe navigation (e.g. stone positions and terrain edges), thereby facilitating exploration and reducing the difficulty of acquiring sparse reward in complex terrains.
+Moreover, it avoids global mapping and localization for heightmap generation, eliminating potential noise and drift \cite{fankhauser2018probabilistic}.
+We deploy the proposed framework on a low-cost quadrupedal robot and demonstrate agile locomotion on challenging terrains, such as stepping stones and balance beams, as shown in Fig. \ref{fig1}.

 In summary, our main contributions include: